Canada Atlantic Region of Narcotics Anonymous (CARNA)

 Anyone who wants to stop using drugs may become a member of Narcotics Anonymous.
 Membership is not limited to addicts using any particular drug.

 - NA, an international, community-based fellowship for recovering drug addicts, provides peer support to other addicts who desire a drug-free outcome.
 NA members learn from one another how to live drug- free and recover from the effects of drug addiction in their lives.

 - NA is a global organization with a multi-lingual and multicultural membership.

 - Membership is free, and they have no affiliation with any organizations outside of NA including governments, religions, law enforcement groups, or medical and psychiatric associations.

-- Weekly meetings: Recovery from the effects of addiction through working a twelve-step program, including regular attendance at group meetings.
+- Recovery Meetings: Recovery from the effects of addiction through working a twelve-step program, including regular attendance at group meetings.

 - Click here to view Information about NA and the relied-upon booklet In Times of Illness, which was recently revised to reflect members’ experiences with challenges such as mental health issues, chronic illness and pain, and supporting members with illnesses.

 - Reaching Out! helps incarcerated addicts who are unable to attend regular NA community meetings connect to the NA program of recovery.
 It offers experience from members who successfully transitioned from the ‘inside’ to be productive members of society.

 - From the Inside is filled with letters and artwork from incarcerated addicts who share their experience, strength and hope as they find and maintain recovery from addiction through NA.

 - From the Outside features stories from members who are living drug free in the community and have previously been incarcerated.
 Often, there is artwork from members on the ‘outside’.